How to Market Your House for Sale in 2026

 Consider requesting a pocket listing for privacy

-This method of marketing a home for sale is different from all the others mentioned here so far, and it only works for sellers who value privacy ahead of maximizing the exposure of their listing.
+This method of marketing a home for sale differs from all the others mentioned so far, and it is only suitable for sellers who prioritize privacy over maximizing the exposure of their listing.

 Essentially, a pocket listing is an agreement between a real estate agent and seller to market a home through private connections rather than advertise it publicly.